 Hike the Cinque Terre Trail

 Wake up bright and early and head out to Monterosso al Mare.
 Explore the streets and devour a delicious breakfast, and start the hiking trail from this village to Vernazza.
-On the way, you’ll see breathtaking views of the coast and the near impossible agricultural activities.
+On the way, you’ll see breathtaking views of the coast and the near-impossible agricultural activities.
 This part of the path is steep but offers amazing views.

-Just before you’ll reach Vernazza, you’ll have the best views of the little town, so make sure to save some times for pictures.
+Just before you’ll reach Vernazza, you’ll have the best views of the little town, so make sure to save some time for pictures.
 Looking down on the train line and the village from above is mesmerizing.

 Depending on how fast you hike, you can explore Vernazza and climb to the old part and the old tower.
 Vernazza has the Mediterranean on each side of the village which makes for spectacular views from the top.
 Enjoy a lovely pasta pesto lunch here and continue your hike to Corniglia.